 You really want to be on the right side of the train for this journey.

 We started the left and for many hours you will mainly see tall grass and a cliff.
 Whereas the other side are seeing glorious tea plantations and huge open views.

 From Nuwara Eliya to Ella the difference is not as marked but would recommend you sit on the left side.

 Next stop: Best things to do in Nuwara Eliya

 2. You will share the open door

-The reality is everyone loves hanging out the door way and none more so than the locals.
+The reality is everyone loves being by the open door way for the stunning views, none more so than the locals.

 We were joined by no less than six locals on our first journey who sat next to us and hovered in front and over us, so closely that at any one time I was touching five other people.